bitcoin-core/bitcoincore.org/_posts/en/pages/2016-10-26-segwit-upgrade-guide.md

 - [ckpool](https://bitbucket.org/ckolivas/ckpool)
 - [CGMiner](https://github.com/ckolivas/cgminer)
 - [Bitcoin FIBRE](http://bitcoinfibre.org/)
-- [The Bitcoin Relay Network](http://www.bitcoinrelaynetwork.org/) (see for details on upgrading to the new network)

 Please note that software that supports the GetBlockTemplate (GBT) RPC must be upgraded to support the BIP9 and BIP145 changes to GBT.
 All the programs linked above that support GBT have been upgraded.